rahulgandhi0/products-manager/docs/POSTED_TRACKING.md

 ## API Changes

 ### GET /api/products
-- Now supports `status=EXPIRED` filter parameter
+- Now supports `status=AGED` filter parameter
-- Returns products that are POSTED and older than 30 days
+- Returns only products that are currently POSTED and older than 30 days

 ### PATCH /api/products
 - Automatically sets `posted_at` via database trigger when status changes to "POSTED"
+- Supports manual `posted_at` updates for renewing listings
 - Logs status changes for tracking

 ### POST /api/products/bulk-update